Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

-You can be trained in first aid, but it's not much use if you don't also know where a family keeps their first aid supplies.
+All babysitters should be trained in First Aid, but it's not much use if you don't also know where a family keeps their first aid supplies.

 Some families may not have a full-blown first aid kit, but you should at least know where they keep basics like band-aids and ice packs in case a child gets hurt.

 It's a good idea to keep a miniature first aid kit in your babysitter binder or bag.
 You can never be too prepared.

 If you don't have a babysitting binder yet, check out my article on how to make one and what you should include in it.

 When a child is crying and in pain, you want to know exactly where the medical supplies are so that you don't have to start sifting through drawers to find them.